Tulsa metropolitan area: Bartlesville

 Bartlesville is an exurb of the city of Tulsa.
-With 37,290 people in 2020, the city is the fourth largest in the Tulsa-Bartlesville Combined Statistical Area, though it is not considered part of the immediate Tulsa Statistical Area by the Census Bureau.
+With 38,355 people in 2024, the city is the fourth largest in the Tulsa-Bartlesville Combined Statistical Area, though it is not considered part of the immediate Tulsa Statistical Area by the Census Bureau.
 It is the county seat of Washington County, and contains the only skyscraper built by famed architect Frank Lloyd Wright, the Price Tower.
 Oklahoma Wesleyan University,a private four-year university and a branch of Rogers State University are Bartlesville's primary institutions of higher education.

 Muskogee

 Muskogee is another exurb of the city of Tulsa.
-With 36,878 people in 2020, the city is the fifth largest in the Tulsa-Bartlesville Combined Statistical Area.
+With 36,849 people in 2024, the city is the fifth largest in the Tulsa-Bartlesville Combined Statistical Area.
 It is the county seat of Muskogee County.
 Bacone College, a private four-year university, and branches of Connors State College and Northeastern State University are Muskogee's primary institutions of higher education.

 Bixby

-Bixby, located south of Tulsa, is a rapidly growing city to the south of Tulsa.
-It had a population of 28,609 at the 2020 census, a 13.70 percent increase from the 2010 census.
-It also has the largest per capita income in the TMA.
+Bixby is a rapidly growing city to the south of Tulsa.
+It had a population of 31,728 at the 2024 census estimate and has the largest per capita income in the TMA.
 Originally an agricultural community known as "The Garden Spot of Oklahoma", it has largely become a bedroom community in the Tulsa area.